kubeflow/website/content/docs/notebooks/setup.md

 1. *(Optional)* Change the setting for **enable shared memory**.
 The default is that shared memory is enabled.
 Some libraries like PyTorch use shared memory for multiprocessing.
 Currently there is no implementation in Kubernetes to activate shared memory.
-As a workaround, Kubeflow creates ab empty directory at `/dev/shm`.
+As a workaround, Kubeflow creates an empty directory at `/dev/shm`.

 1. *(Optional)* Specify one or more **extra resources** as a JSON string.
 The